xrun1/insidious/README.md

 - Loads video data directly from Google servers at full speed, HLS and DASH supported
 - No ads, no tracking, no YouTube scripts and cookies
-- Watch age-gated videos without signing in
+- Watch age-restricted videos without signing in
-- Directly accessible player controls with all-time visibility outside fullscreen
+- Directly accessible player controls, always visible outside of the video when not playing in fullscreen
-- Custom suggestions algorithm based on user-generated playlists, delivers content related to the current video instead of what was watched before and irrelevant popular junk
+- Custom suggestions algorithm based on user-generated playlists, delivers content related to the current video rather than what was watched before and irrelevant popular junk
 - Recent comments first
 - [Return YouTube Dislike](https://returnyoutubedislike.com/) integrated